 Watch Ponder: Why aren’t all of your watches Made in America?

-RT Custer: Version 1 of the American Artisan Series is completely, and I mean 100%, made in the USA.
+RT Custer: Version 1 of theis completely, and I mean 100%, made in the USA.
 Version 2 is almost completely American made.
 We are struggling to find a supplier that is willing to make the plastic components in America for a reliable price (o-rings and gaskets).
 Everything else is made here.
 The barriers aren’t technical, they are financial.
 A gasket made in USA is 5X the price of one made in Switzerland, and 10X made in China.
 However, they’re all the same part and there’s no benefit to paying more money for a part made in the U.S. PLUS, most of what’s “Made in Switzerland” is actually made in China and distributed through Switzerland.

 Watch Ponder: Only your vintage-movement watches are actually Made in America.
 Some critics don’t think that counts.
 When will you produce a modern watch in America?

 RT Custer: Within the next 5 years the American Artisan Series will earn the right to be 100% American made.
 We simply need a plastics supplier willing to manufacture in low quantities.
 We think we can accomplish this in the next 12 months.
-For our first modern watch, The Journeyman Series, we will source a movement that is as much made in America as possible.
+For our first modern watch, The, we will source a movement that is as much made in America as possible.
 Currently, the winner in that battle is Cameron Weiss and his Caliber 1003, but who knows what other movement companies might come about in the next 5 years.

 How to Look at the Issue From the Outside Looking In